Tsar36/Projects/test-job/README.md

 # Kubernetes Deployment with DB Migration for Development, Staging, and Production

 ## Task:
-* Create a basic k8s deployment for the application
-* With the help of kustomization, expand by adding DB migration processing for dev
-* Extend Stage from dev by adding replicas:2 and readinessProbe
+  1. Base Deployment and Service: Defined in the base directory.
+	2. Dev Overlay: Adds database migration handling via an InitContainer.
+	3. Stage Overlay: Extends the dev overlay by setting the number of replicas to 2 and adding a readiness probe.
-* Prod to expand from stage by removing DB migration processing
+	4. Prod Overlay: Extends the stage overlay by removing the InitContainer used for database migrations.

 This project sets up a basic Kubernetes deployment for an application and includes a database migration job for the development and staging environments using Kustomize.
 The production environment excludes the database migration job.

 ## Directory Structure
 ```
-.
+.k8s/
-├── base
+├── base/
 │   ├── deployment.yaml
-│   ├── db-migration.yaml
+│   ├── service.yaml
-│   ├── kustomization.yaml
+│   └── kustomization.yaml
-├── overlays
+├── overlays/
-│   ├── staging
+│   ├── dev/
 │   │   ├── kustomization.yaml
-│   │   ├── deployment-patch.yaml
+│   │   └── migration-configmap.yaml
-│   ├── production
+│   ├── stage/
-│   │   ├── kustomization.yaml
+│   │   └── kustomization.yaml
+│   └── prod/
+│       └── kustomization.yaml
 └── README.md
 ```